OUR NEW SHOP - Little Bao SOHO

 when paired with mezcal and tequila.

 A take on our favourite highball that’s heavy on the yuzu.
 Easy-drinking, fresh, delicious.

 Come one come all!
-Little Bao Central is open for walk-ins only.
+Little Bao Central is open!

 About Little Bao

 Little Bao is all about sharing food and culture.
 A uniquely Chinese take on the classic American diner that reflects the international tastes of its hometown, Hong Kong.
 Big on sharing and little on the bao, it riffs on classic comfort foods.
 Using familiar ingredients in unexpected yet honest ways, Little Bao is always adventurous and playful – a fun and authentic cross-cultural eating experience.